 After a day of fun-filled activities, have your participants join a local chef in creating a delicious meal and learning cooking techniques.
 Participants will also have wine pairings with their meal from local wineries, distilleries, and brew houses.

-We know that experiential rewards are the best way to reward and recognize your employees.
+We know that experiences are the best way to reward employees.
 They’re more memorable, personal, and shareable than monetary rewards like cash and gift cards.
 And the best part?
 They empower employees to indulge in their passions, explore new hobbies, and challenge their comfort zones through thrilling adventures.

 And for you?
 They’re proven to positively impact employee engagement, improve performance rates, and build a culture of recognition that boosts your employee value proposition (EVP) or employer brand (EB).